Water Mill

 760 Montauk Hwy., Unit 2D, Water Mill

-Fans of Erika Bloom have come to rely on her workouts in New York, Connecticut, and Los Angeles.
-And she’s added the Hamptons to the mix, with a studio tucked into a quaint, bright cottage in Water Mill.
+Fans of Erika Bloom have come to rely on her workouts in New York, Turks and Caicos, and Los Angeles.
+She’s added the Hamptons to the mix, with a studio tucked into a quaint, bright cottage in Water Mill plus a summer pop-up at the Amagansett barn.
 Some of Bloom's best instructors rotate through the East End, curating super-personalized routines that integrate pilates, yoga, the Alexander technique (for improved posture), the Feldenkrais method (for a better mind-body connection), and weight training.
 They're big on breathwork and alignment as a foundation for any practice, which means meditation is just as much a part of a session as working up a sweat.
 There's also an on-site boutique stocked with products from Tata Harper, Alo Yoga, and Sakara Life.
-The original East Hampton location is open year-round, and both studios make house calls.
-Photos: Chris Fanning
+Images courtesy of Chris Fanning.

 Calissa